rjspencer/docs/theming.md

 Check to see if the audio playlist supports naming a price

 Recommended block: AudioPlaylistView

+### if:BrowserIsMobile
+Check to see if the viewer is on a mobile browser or not

 ### if:StoreItemCanBeDownloadedForFree
 Check to see if the store item can be downloaded for free